sahelea1/mail2S3/README.md

 2. Edit `config.toml` with your specific settings:
    - Set the `action` to either "backup" or "restore"
    - Fill in your S3 credentialremove commit completely from historsys and settings
-   - Add your email account details
+   - Add your email account details (just duplicate the whole section to backup more than one account.)
    - Set the maximum upload rate (e.g., "5MB" or "1GB")

 Example `config.toml`: